Skip to content

 What happens if you try using too old of Xcode?

 It isn't some catastrophic failure if you try to build with an outdated Xcode without realizing it.
 If the build fails, nothing happens to your phone (or Loop on your phone if you are rebuilding).
 Nothing is copied from the computer to the phone until after you see the Build Succeeded message.
-You'll see a pretty obvious error message during your Loop build that says "Could not locate device support files."
-With newer versions of Xcode, the message will include words like "Could not prepare the device".
-That messages is telling you that your iOS on the phone requires you to get a newer version of Xcode to be able to build Loop onto that phone.
+You'll see a pretty obvious error message during your Loop build.
+Check Oh dear!
+Build errors?.

 Next Step: Xcode Settings